trust-mfn-berlin/animals-as-objects/vault/story.keeping-record-of-animals.md

 [^5]: See for example L. Heck to A. Brauer, 10.06.1914, MfN, HBSB, Zool.
 Mus.
 S III, Zoolog.
 Garten I.

 [^6]: On the economy of scarcity using the example of the trade in subfossils, see Podgorny, Irina.
 “Recyclen: Vom Schrott der Ausrottung zur Ökonomie der (Sub-)Fossilien”.
-In _Sammlungsökonomien_, ed. by Ina Heumann and Nils Güttler.
+In _Sammlungsökonomien_, Ina Heumann and Nils Güttler (eds.).
 Berlin: Kadmos 2016: 23-46.

 [^7]: Originally endemic to eastern Asia, the Père David’s deer (_Elapharus davidianus_) has been extinct in the wild since the 19th century and was only able to survive in captivity in the Imperial Garden of Beijing.
 After French, British, and German diplomats were each gifted live animals from a herd of roughly 120 Père David’s deer, they were taken to European zoos, including Berlin Zoo.
 However, after they arrived, these animals were crossed with red deer, and the population was soon pure-blooded no more.
 Today’s populations descend entirely from European zoo deer.